OceanSonics/OslOpenWrt/OslReadme.md

 # Make the SD card images and SDK:
 make download
 make -j8

+# If build fails:
+# build OpenWRT with console logging,one job ata a time & can see where build failed.
+make -j1 V=s
+#

 # The resulting images and SDK will be located at ./bin/targets/bcm27xx/bcm2711-glibc/